Fairgreen International School opened September 2018, and is an IB continuum school, integrating sustainability into its academic programmes.

 The campus has been designed for "minimal environmental impact", using solar power "for all its energy needs", recycling all its water for agricultural use, and implementing waste separation.

 However the focus on reducing its carbon footprint does not translate into a smaller footprint altogether.
-Facilities at the school are impressive and include:
+Facilities at the school are impressive and include technology-enabled classrooms, Science Labs, STEM facilities, Maker Space, Arts and Music labs (with additional resource rooms), an Auditorium, and Library.
+Unique facilities include the Student Social Hub, Biodome, and the Urban Farming (Hydroponics) Lab,

 Fairgreen International, while a premium school, has not pegged itself as an 'ultra-premium' in terms of fees.

-Fees are in line with The Arbor school, and mid-range in terms of IB continuum schools, with KHDA approved fees ranging from AED 50,000 at KG and rising to AED 88,000 at Grade 12.
+Fees are mid-range in terms of IB continuum schools, with KHDA approved fees ranging from AED 50,000 at KG and rising to AED 88,000 at Grade 12.
 However generous discounts, ranging from 25 to 35 percent, are available for founding parents who join within the first three years.
-It is not clear what will happen to those discounts for founders after this point.
+Fees for 2020-21 range from AED 39,000 for pre-KG to AED 73,500 for Grade 10.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.